keithedgefield/horizon/linguine/README.md

 Linguine
 ========

-Linguine is a fast, portable scripting language designed for seamless integration into other applications.
-It features a clean, C-like syntax and modern programming capabilities including iterators and dictionaries.
-Linguine strikes a balance between being easy to learn for beginners while providing powerful features for experienced programmers.

-Linguine features a built-in Just-in-Time compiler that boosts performance by generating native code during runtime.
-The JIT compiler works with 32-bit Intel, 64-bit AMD/Intel, and 64-bit Arm architectures, delivering fast and reliable execution.
-On other platforms, Linguine falls back to a classic interpreter.
+Linguine is a fast, modern, compact scripting language for application integration.
+With its C-like syntax, it includes modern features like iterators and dictionaries, making it both beginner-friendly and powerful.
+The language includes a Just-in-Time compiler that generates native code for Intel, AMD, and Arm architectures, with interpreter fallback for other platforms.

 ## Build and Run

 ```
-cd linguine/linux
+cd build/linguine/linux
 make
 ./linguine ../../hello.ls
 ```